-Each choice process is determined by the influence of the left and right hemisphere, of reason and emotion.
-Every person has a preference for ratio or emotion and is therefore more likely to be attracted to numbers or images.
+Each choice process is determined by the influence of the left and the right hemisphere, the interplay of reason and emotion.
+Every person has a preference for ratio or emotion and is, therefore, more likely to be attracted to numbers or images.
 Often this is jokingly referred to as the difference between men and women.
-Take as an example the way in which both sexes choose a car: based on acceleration speed, torque and engine capacity or color, nice lamps, fashion-sensitive.
+Take as an example the way in which both sexes choose a car: based on acceleration speed, torque and engine capacity or colour, nice lamps, fashion-sensitive.

 “Emotion leads to action while reason leads to conclusions”.

 A building affects people.
 The key question is not what is the required size of the accommodation and what are the functional and technical requirements, but what is the effect of the learn/work environment on people’s behaviour and what message does it communicate to the market.
 By addressing both so-called opposites a synthesis will appear that transforms the rational and the emotional viewpoints and bring them into a more holistic harmonic whole that embraces what looked like oppositions.

 However, the average building user does not exist.
 Therefore, a “One quality fits all” approach to the learn/work environment cannot be applied.
 So-called “market-compliant” buildings do not appeal enough to the user’s experience, they are suitable for many but of no interest to anyone.

 Organisations with more or less the same corporate style (management style, culture, etc.) set similar requirements for their learn/work environment.
 It turns out that the corporate style determines the extent to which accommodation is used as a “compelling corset” or as “seductive lingerie”.